sintax1/o365-email-processor/README.rst

  A couple use cases:

- * Preventing malware from running that is embedded in document attachments by extracting and forwarding on the text only.
+ * Preventing malware from running which is embedded within email attachments (pdf, doc, odt) by extracting and forwarding on the text only.

- * Sending every attachment to Cuckoo's scanner via API before forwarding on the attachment.
+ * Sending email attachments to Cuckoo's scanner via an API before forwarding on the attachment.

 Project Setup
 =============